hctwist/advent-of-code-framework/README.md

 ## Problems

-Each solution has a 'solve' method for each problem, which can return a string output of the problem, or null if the problem has not been solved.
+Each solution has a 'solve' method for each problem, which can return a string answer to the problem, or null if the problem has not been solved.

 Both the problem input and a logger are passed to the solve methods.
 The problem input can be consumed as either the